Optimally Biased Expertise: Model

-The game proceeds as follows.
+To summarize, the game proceeds as follows.
 In the first stage, the principal selects an agent from the population based on the agent's prior belief $\mu$.
 In the second stage, the selected agent chooses signal structure $\phi$ and pays cost $c(\phi,\mu$).
-In the third stage, the agent receives signal $s$ according to the chosen $\phi$ and selects action $a$ given $s$.
+In the third stage, the agent observes signal realization $s$ according to the chosen signal structure $\phi$ and selects action $a$ given $s$.
 Payoffs $u(a,\omega)$ are then realized for the principal and the agent.

-The following subsections describe the respective optimization problems faced by the principal and her selected agent, and define the equilibrium concept.
+We will be looking for a Subgame Perfect Nash Equilibrium of the game, hereinafter referred to simply as ``equilibrium'', defined as follows.